-In 2022, with the rise of blockchain technology and its potential to revolutionize various industries, the Company took a significant step towards expanding its services by dedicating a business unit within Xurpas Enterprise to provide information technology staff augmentation, managed services, outsourced project development and custom solutions for blockchain-based applications.
-The Company assembled a team trained in blockchain programming languages and tech stacks.
+In 2022, with the rise of blockchain technology and its potential to revolutionize various industries, the Company took a significant step towards expanding its services by dedicating a business unit within

 1 Xeleb Technologies Inc. is in the process of dissolution.
+Its corporate term has already expired last October 30, 2024.